David Johnston (governor general): Education promotion and charitable foundations

+Johnston was credited with encouraging his Prime Minister to reinvigorate the federal government's promotion of international educational cooperation.
+Johnston was advised by Harper to lead an Association of Universities and Colleges of Canada to Brazil in 2012 to participate in a hemispheric conference on international education, hoping it would "lead to more Brazilians choosing Canada as their preferred place to conduct research and study."

 As part of his efforts to promote education and research, Johnston, beginning in 2012, annually hosted the Killiam Award Symposium at Rideau Hall.
 In regard to philanthropy, the Governor General established in late 2013 the Rideau Hall Foundation, a charitable group meant to aid the viceroy in connecting and honouring Canadians, enhancing Canadian identity, and increasing potential for excellence with the aid of certain partners.
 Johnston then launched, via the foundation, the My Giving Moment campaign, encouraging Canadians to donate their time and/or money.
 He was aided in the launch by George Stroumboulopoulos, who interviewed the Governor General on his show George Stroumboulopoulos Tonight.
 Johnston stated near the end of his tenure that he would remain as chairman of the Rideau Hall Foundation after his successor took office.

 In late 2016, the Governor General hosted a conference on concussions, declaring head injuries in sports to be a "public health issue", and criticized the NHL's position on fighting in hockey.
 This followed on his remark made in early 2012 to the Canadian Broadcasting Corporation that hockey should be made safer by redesigning hard-plastic equipment, eliminating head shots and high-sticking, and eliminating fighting, which he said in a later interview was "eroding the game".
 He called on the NHL to hold a summit on fighting and concussions.
 While Johnston did speak with NHL Commissioner Gary Bettman and the deputy commissioners about a two-day conference that would, with the involvement of medical experts and individuals associated with hockey, decide on new game rules, the group of people involved became too large to manage.
 Johnston instead turned his attention to the Amateur Hockey Association of Canada and raising awareness among parents.